schlick7/LuteForMobile/docs/stuff.md

   - add a shortcut to install it?
 - Cleanup External Apps popup
 - When we download backups can we rename them to add 'termux' to the front if they came from termux and 'localurl' if they came from the localurl server
+- When the Server Selection is set to termux we should gray out the text in teh LocalUrl textbox to make it clear that its not being used currently.
+We should also update the Current Settings card to make it clear that it is set to termux.
 ---
 The auto backups are triggering constantly instead of the server doing it on its once a day setting
 ---